microbiomedata/issues/decisions/0014-eliminate-sandbox-environment.md

 ---
 # Eliminating the NMDC Submission Portal sandbox environment

-This ADR outlines the process we used to decide to eliminate the NMDC Sandbox Submission Portal, the decision that was made, and the planned updated to ensure functionality is maintained.
+This ADR outlines the process we used to decide to eliminate the NMDC Sandbox Submission Portal, the decision that was made, and the planned updates to ensure functionality is maintained.

 ## Context and Problem Statement